Yoto Mini vs Yoto Player: What Is The Difference?

 Yoto Player

 The Yoto Player is the main device from Yoto.
 It’s an 11cm cubed box that has a simple pixelated display on the front, speakers on the side and two control knobs and a card slot at the top.
-It’s designed to be placed on a charging dock that’s easily removed so it can be moved around the house if needed.
-The Yoto Player is for ages 3-12yrs old, takes all Yoto Cards and gives you full access to the Yoto App which is complete with free content such as podcasts, radio stations and soundtracks (think white noise, pink noise, countryside sounds etc!).
+It’s designed to be placed on a charging dock (bought seperately) that’s easily removed so it can be moved around the house if needed or be plugged in using the free USB-C fast charging cable that comes with it.

-The Yoto Player costs £99.99 and for that you get the box itself, a charger and a blank starter card.
+The Yoto Player costs £99.99 and for that you get the box itself, a charging cable and a blank starter card.
 You can then go on to purchase an Adventure Jacket case (great for added bump protection and to add a handle for carrying around) or headphones if your child is likely to want to use them.
 We’d really recommend the Adventure Jacket but have never felt the need to use the headphones with it.
-Yoto Cards retail for anywhere between £3.99 and £9.99 for individual cards or collections, with the majority around £5.99.
-For this you can get audio books, music, meditations, educational tales, language training and much more.

 The Yoto Player can be turned on its front at night to access a nightlight function which can be set as a variety of different colours, or can be set to change colour at certain times, thus creating a sleep training clock.
 When upright, the front display acts as a clock or displays the chapter number and associated image of the inserted card – so it’s great even for non-readers.